rytsikau/ee.Yrewind/README.md

 Folder and filename supports renaming masks: `*id*`, `*start*`, `*start[customDateTime]*` (recognizes letters yyyyMMddHHmmss), `*duration*`, `*resolution*`, `*channel_id*`, `*author*` and `*title*`.

-The extension defines the format of the media container in which the video will be saved.
+The extension defines the format of the media container in which the livestream will be saved.
 Formats description:
 * `.avi`, `.mp4` - use AVC and MP4a data (if AVC is unavailable, use VP9)
 * `.asf`, `.mkv`, `.wmv` - use VP9 and MP4a data (if VP9 is unavailable, use AVC)
-* `.3gp`,` .mov`, `.ts` - use AVC and MP4a data (does not support 1080+ resolutions - saves at 1080p even if requested higher resolution is available)
+* `.3gp`, ` .flv`, ` .mov`, `.ts` - use AVC and MP4a data (does not support 1080+ resolutions - saves at 1080p even if requested higher resolution is available)
 * `.aac`, `.m4a`, `.wma` - use MP4a data (saves audio only)

 The example below saves the livestream as *\saved_streams\9Auq9mYxFEE_20210123-185830_060m_1080p.ts*: